Ai00-X/ai00_server/README.md

 `AI00 RWKV Server` is an inference API server for the [`RWKV` language model](https://github.com/BlinkDL/ChatRWKV) based upon the [`web-rwkv`](https://github.com/cryscan/web-rwkv) inference engine.

-It supports `VULKAN` parallel and concurrent batched inference and can run on all GPUs that support `VULKAN`.
+It supports `Vulkan` parallel and concurrent batched inference and can run on all GPUs that support `Vulkan`.
 No need for Nvidia cards!!!
 AMD cards and even integrated graphics can be accelerated!!!

 No need for bulky `pytorch`, `CUDA` and other runtime environments, it's compact and ready to use out of the box!